eoscostarica/sample-nodeos-configs/network-boot-lab.md

 You may want to take a look at [EOSIO.CDT releases](https://github.com/EOSIO/eosio.cdt/releases).

 ## Key Management
-Before getting started with any node configuration, is necessary to create an EOSIO key to store it in the wallet, let's complete it with next steps:
+Before getting started with any node configuration, it is necessary to create an EOSIO key and store it in a wallet.
+Let's do it with the next steps:

 1. Create a wallet: